Accounting (ACG) 2022-2023 Edition

 ACG 381.
 Information Systems Controls and Audit.
 3 Credit Hours.

-This course will cover basic auditing concepts applicable in a wide variety of environments (IT audit, internal audit, and audit in cyberspace or cloud).
-Theoretical constructs to be covered include (1) the nature of digital evidence and the digital evidence gathering process, (2) the components of risk and their effects on the audit process, and (3) the influence of various organizational structure and culture on internal controls.
+This course covers IT auditing concepts applicable to a wide variety of environments.
+Theoretical constructs to be covered: (1) IT Environments and Components: hardware, software, networks, cloud and IOT.
+(2) the digital evidence gathering process, (3) IT risk & controls and their effects on the audit process, and (4) the influence of laws and regulations on the usage of IT in organizations.
+Students will learn about Information technology reviews as part of financial audits and certifications.
 The course will include applications of auditing of internal control systems, and the use of information technology to conduct various types of audit tests.
-Students will also learn about the use of standardized audit data in a financial audit.
-In addition, students learn about careers in CISA (Certified Information Systems Auditor) and general competency areas to become a CISA professional.
-Applications of forensic accounting in an IT environment or cloud will also be examined and discussed.
+Students will learn about careers in IT Audit and gain competencies necessary to earn the ISACA IT Audit Fundamentals Certificate.

 Session Cycle: Spring